 1954 AL MVP: Yogi Berra (original), Bobby Avila (revised)

 The top three position players in the AL were Chicago White Sox outfielder Minnie Minoso (8.2 WAR), Boston Red Sox left fielder Ted Williams (7.5), and Cleveland Indians second baseman Bobby Avila (7.1).
 The problem here is that the Cleveland Indians won the pennant with 111 victories, while Chicago ended up 17 games out of first, and the Red Sox finished way below .500 and 42 games back.

-The vote-winning players from New York, catcher Yogi Berra, was everyone’s favorite interviewee but just the second-best player on his team (5.3 WAR) behind center fielder Mickey Mantle (6.9), so we have no idea why he won this award—other than the writers liked the guy, because the Yankees finished 8 games out first place, despite winning 103 games.
+The vote-winning players from New York, catcher Yogi Berra, was everyone’s favorite interviewee but just the second-best player on his team (5.3 WAR) behind center fielder Mickey Mantle (6.9), so we have no idea why he won this award—other than the writers liked the guy, because the Yankees finished 8 games out of first place, despite winning 103 games.

 All things considered, we have to give the award to Avila, perhaps one of the most unlikely MVP winners ever in our analyses: The 30-year-old veteran hit .341 to win the AL batting title, and he also added 15 HRs, 67 RBI, and 59 walks while leading the league in sacrifice hits (19).
 How often does the batting leader do that?
 Avila was also a positive gloveman with 1.0 dWAR for the pennant winners.
 That works for us.